37eex9/pqm4-fault/README.md

 # BIKE Fault Attacks

 There are several firmware versions with triggers at different positions.
-The jupyter notebook [Fault Pattern 2](jupyter/Fault%20Pattern%202.ipynb) is supposed to provide an easy start.
+The jupyter notebook [Fault Pattern 2](jupyter/Fault%20Pattern%202.ipynb) is supposed to provide an easy start and holds 3 configurations to successful attacks.

 The changes made are basically limited to the files `kem.c`, `sampling.c`, and `sampling_portable.c` in the folders `pqm4/[mupq/]crypto_kem/bikel1_*/[opt|m4f]`, while the interactive firmware file can be found at `pqm4/mupq/crypto_kem/fi.c`.